Community Compact for Residential Students

 Disciplinary complaints will follow the procedures set forth in the student handbook.

 Students may bring any alleged violation of the community compact to our attention by completing this form.
 Please note that decisions made by the hearing officer or Honor Code Council will be final given the public health and safety consequences of violations, this means that no appeals will be granted.
 A student who violates this compact may also be in violation of the code of conduct and, consequently, may be subject to disciplinary action up to and including dismissal from the College.
 No refunds of tuition, room and board or fees are available to students dismissed for conduct violations, including violations of COVID-19 health and safety rules and policies.

 By signing below, I agree/acknowledge that:

-- If at any point I find I am unable to comply with the rules set forth in this compact, I will remove myself from campus and complete the semester remotely.
-I understand that, if I do not do this voluntarily, I may be subject to removal from residence by the College.
-I know that I may seek reasonable accommodations from AccessAbility Services, where applicable.
-If my requested accommodation(s) cannot be approved, I will follow the College’s expectations or I will make other housing arrangements.
+- If at any point I find I am unable to comply with the terms and conditions in this compact, I will remove myself from campus and complete the semester living off campus or will take a leave of absence from the college.
+I understand that, if I do not remove myself from campus voluntarily, I may be subject to removal from residence by the College.
+Students may seek reasonable accommodations from AccessAbility Services as applicable.
+If my requested accommodation(s) is not approved, I will make other housing arrangements.

-- I understand that the College has adopted the following requirements to promote the collective health and well-being of our community, and specifically the students, staff and faculty on campus during this time period.
+- I understand that the College has adopted these requirements to promote the collective health and well-being of our community, and specifically the students, staff and faculty on campus during this time period.
 I further understand that my ability to enter and remain on the Mount Holyoke campus as a residential student is predicated on my adherence to these policies.
 I will follow these policies not just for my own health, but also to protect and safeguard the health of those around me, including employees living or working on campus.
-I acknowledge and agree that these rules and guidelines may change as life on campus and public health guidance evolve and as new testing and tracing methods emerge, and I agree to abide by any new rules and guidelines as needed.
+I acknowledge and agree that these rules and guidelines may change as life on campus and public health guidance evolve and as new testing and tracing methods emerge, and I agree to abide by any new rules and guidelines as directed.